online doctor logo

 Carpal tunnel syndrome

-Carpal tunnel syndrome arises due to compression of a central hand nerve caused by repetitive hand movements, such as using tools or typing.
+Carpal tunnel syndrome is caused by compression of a central hand nerve due to repetitive hand movements, such as using tools or typing.
 This compression occurs within the carpal tunnel, a small space in the wrist through which many nerves controlling hand and finger functions pass.

 Fibromyalgia